kennycason/bayesian_sentiment_analysis/README.md

 Depending on your requirements you can achieve >90% accuracy with Bayesian techniques.
 Results of >99% accuracy are possible in aggregate.

 The best results typically range from 89-94% accuracy while rating 50-70% of the data.
 As this is a stochastic method, results vary.
-All results are generated from a proprietary tokenizer, , though I suspect the Lucene tokenizer will get close, or at least demonstrate the improvement over single Bayesian classifier.
+All results are generated from a proprietary tokenizer, though I suspect the Lucene tokenizer will get close, or at least demonstrate the improvement over single Bayesian classifier.

-1. Instead of using a single Bayesian classifier, we will train a small cluster of Bayesian classifiers on random samples of the training data. (**This offered the most immediate improvement**)
+1. Instead of using a single Bayesian classifier, we will train a small cluster of Bayesian classifiers on random samples of the training data ([Bagging](https://en.wikipedia.org/wiki/Bootstrap_aggregating)). (**This offered the most immediate improvement**)
     - This is similar to the improvement `Random Forest` provides over `Decision Tree` algorithms.
-    - For a lack of a better name this implementation is referred to as a `Stochastic Bayesian Classifier`
+    - The implementing class is called `Stochastic Bayesian Classifier`
     - Choose your strategy for determining how the cluster of classifiers "vote" for the final sentiment.
 All-or-none, majority wins, average, etc.

 2. You don't have to rate 100% of the data.